open-make/openmakewebsite/content/blog/2024-01-22-gorgas/index.en.md

   - personal story
 ---
 # Interview: Gorgas Tracker

+Guillermo Padilla Huamantinco is a PhD student at Institute for Biological and Medical Engineering, he lead the development of the Gorgas Tracker, a device that was used to track the position of people in the amazon.

 *by the Open make team, Guillermo Padilla Huamantinco.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*